How it works

 • Written briefing

-When your pet returns home we will give you a document that outlines what your pet's condition and treatment.
+When your pet returns home we will give you a document that outlines what your pet's condition and treatment (discharge instructions).
 If you need to visit a veterinary surgeon soon after your pet is discharged please take this with you.
-Your veterinary surgeon will have already been contacted with an update on your pet, so that the appropriate type of veterinary care can continue to be provided.
+We aim to provide your veterinary surgeon with a preliminary report within 48 hours’ of discharge, so that the appropriate type of veterinary care can continue to be provided.

 • Formal report

-Finally, a formal report will be written and sent to your veterinary surgeon within 48hours of discharge.
+A formal and final report will then be sent to your veterinary surgeon.
 You can receive a copy of this report either from your veterinary surgeon, or directly from us.

 • Follow-up